Artist Statement

 Public Speaking & Lectures

-2025 Visiting Artist Lecture, Q&A, Student Reviews, Raritan Valley Community Coll.
+2025 Visiting Artist Lecture, Q&A, Portfolio Reviews, Raritan Valley Community Coll.

 there’s a leak, Q&A with CFEVA programs director Lily Gilston